keithasaurus/koda-validate/README.md

 class SimpleFloatValidator(Validator[Any, float, JSONValue]):
-    """
-    extends `Validator`:
-    - `Any`: type of input allowed
-    - `float`: the type of the validated data
-    - `JSONValue`: the type of the error in case of invalid data
-    """
     def __call__(self, val: Any) -> Result[float, JSONValue]:
         if isinstance(val, float):
             return Ok(val)
         else:
             return Err("expected a float")
 ```

+What this is doing:
+- extending `Validator`, using the following types:
+  - `Any`: type of input allowed
+  - `float`: the type of the validated data
+  - `JSONValue`: the type of the error in case of invalid data
+- wrapping the submitted `val` in an `Ok` and returning that if `val` is a `float`
+- wrapping an error message in `Err` if `val` is not a float

 This is all well and good, but we'll probably want to be able to check against values of the floats, such as setting
 min or max thresholds.
 For this we use `Predicate`s.
 This is what the `FloatValidator` in Koda Validate looks like: